kyma-project/busola/docs/extensibility/display-widgets.md

 ### JoinedArray

 JoinedArray widgets render all the values of an array of strings as a comma-separated list.

-You can change comma to something else by defining the `separator` parameter.
+#### Widget-specific parameters

+- **separator** - a string by which the elements of the array will be separated by.
+The default value is a comma `,`

 #### Example